Substancia/vanilla-counter-component-react/README.md

+# Vanilla Counter Component React

+Simple counter component made in React vanilla-style (without using external JS/CSS libraries).

+This app is a part of assignment by Quicksell.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).